christianemmert/learn-rust-as-typescript-dev/Section 01 - Basic Syntax and Data Types/README.md

 In TypeScript, the string type represents all strings, and they are immutable.

+#### Typescript

 ```typescript
 const s: string = "hello";
 let t: string = "world";
 t = t + ", TypeScript!";
 ```

-Now that you have a basic understanding of Rust's syntax and data types, practice them in the section2.rs.
+Now that you have a basic understanding of Rust's syntax and data types, practice them in the section1.rs.